wstalcup/wstalcup.github.io/_posts/2021-02-11-Stuff-I-Like-LitRPG-Books.md

 ---
 layout: post
-title: Stuff I Like: LitRPG Books
+title: Stuff I Like - LitRPG Books
 ---

 This is the first post in a series where I give my thoughts on things I like.